 - Perform application item restore for SQL Server and Oracle databases.

 - Restore files from indexed and non-indexed VMs guest file system.

-To simplify job management for the tenant-side users, advanced job parameters (like backup mode and repository settings) are automatically populated from the job templates.
-These templates are assigned by administrator on service provider side to the particular tenant.
+To simplify job management for tenants, advanced job parameters (like backup mode and repository settings) are automatically populated from the job templates.
+These templates are assigned by the service provider administrator to the particular organization.